Your Cart (0)

 Frequently Asked Questions

-A: Most businesses see meaningful results — measurable time or cost savings from at least one workflow — within 60 to 90 days of starting a structured pilot.
+### How long does a typical AI adoption roadmap take from start to meaningful results?
+Most businesses see meaningful results, measurable time or cost savings from at least one workflow, within 60 to 90 days of starting a structured pilot.
 Getting AI embedded in core operations typically takes 9 to 12 months.
 This assumes genuine commitment to the process: defined pilots, real measurement, team training, and willingness to scale what works rather than indefinitely piloting.
+Firms that dedicate a named owner with at least 30 percent of their time allocated to the initiative hit their milestones on schedule roughly 3x more often than those that treat it as a side project.

-A: The most common failure mode is piloting many things at once without measuring any of them rigorously.
-It creates activity without clarity — teams feel like they're doing AI, but there's no clear evidence of what's working.
+### What is the biggest mistake businesses make in AI adoption?
+The most common failure mode is piloting many things at once without measuring any of them rigorously.
+It creates activity without clarity, teams feel like they are doing AI, but there is no clear evidence of what is working.
 The discipline of picking one thing, measuring it seriously, and making a clear go/no-go decision based on data is what separates organizations that build real AI capability from those that accumulate tools without improving outcomes.
+A close second is underestimating change management.
+The tool working is 40 percent of the job.
+The team actually using it is the other 60 percent.

-A: Not necessarily in Phase 1.
-A project owner who has authority to make decisions and time to manage the initiative is sufficient for early phases.
-As you enter Phase 3 and AI becomes embedded in core operations, a dedicated role — whether a formal AI/automation lead or a part-time responsibility for an operations leader — becomes important for maintaining governance and driving the continuous improvement cycle.
-The right structure depends on your organization's size and the scope of AI investment.
+### Does our company need a dedicated AI leader to run this roadmap?
+Not necessarily in Phase 1.
+A project owner who has authority to make decisions and 10 to 15 hours a week to manage the initiative is sufficient for early phases.
+As you enter Phase 3 and AI becomes embedded in core operations, a dedicated role becomes important for maintaining governance and driving continuous improvement.
+That may be a formal AI or automation lead at companies above 200 headcount, or a part-time responsibility for a COO or head of operations at smaller firms.
+The right structure depends on organizational size and the scope of AI investment, but by Phase 3 someone needs 40 to 100 percent of their time on it.

-A: The businesses that navigate this most successfully are transparent about what they're automating and why, and actively involve employees in identifying automation targets rather than announcing changes.
-Most AI adoption at the business process level automates tasks within jobs, not whole jobs — which means the same people are freed up for higher-judgment work.
-Being explicit about this reality, and creating visible paths for employees to grow into more valuable roles, reduces resistance significantly.
-Organizations that treat this as a communication problem (just announce it more clearly) rather than a genuine human transition challenge consistently encounter more friction.
+### How do we handle employee concerns about AI replacing jobs?
+The businesses that navigate this most successfully are transparent about what they are automating and why, and actively involve employees in identifying automation targets rather than announcing changes.
+Most AI adoption at the business process level automates tasks within jobs, not whole jobs, which means the same people are freed up for higher-judgment work.
+Being explicit about this reality, and creating visible paths for employees to grow into more valuable roles like AI oversight, prompt engineering, or quality review, reduces resistance significantly.
+Organizations that treat this as a communication problem rather than a genuine human transition challenge consistently encounter more friction.
+Budget at least 10 percent of the program cost for internal communication and change management.

 Ready to put this into action?